jjadeb/stat-201-project/README.md

-# Impact of Internet Access of Final Grade
+# Impact of Internet Access on Final Grade

 A study of how home internet access impacts a student's final grade.